Contact Us

 Pharmacies

-The Children’s Dental Service provides a dedicated dental service for pre-school and school age children with particular needs.
-As of January 2022, all children under the age of 18 years are eligible for one free dental check up each year with their private dentist.
+The Children’s Dental Service provides a dedicated dental service for preschool and school-age children with particular needs.
+All children under the age of 18 years are eligible for one free dental check-up each year with their private dentist.

 Children's Dental Service